PCOS Cravings: Everything You Need to Know

 Exercise regularly.

 Stress actually contributes a lot to insulin resistance too, so getting a handle on stress can help so much with kicking cravings and reaching weight loss goals.
-Exercise can be super stress relieving and has been proven in studies to help increase insulin sensitivity!
+Physical activity can be super stress relieving and has been proven in studies to help increase insulin sensitivity!

 Make sure it’s the right type of exercise for PCOS, though.
 High-intensity exercises are going to raise your cortisol levels (AKA stress hormones), so keep it low impact with things like slow weighted workouts, pilates, walking, swimming, and yoga.